-In the annual report of the cluster several world leading companies in their fields are mentioned (BMC, 2018), such as Skipsteknisk, Ulstein Design, Havyard Design and Marine Teknikk.
-These are designers of some of the most advanced offshore vessels in the world, operating in most challenging oceanic environments at.
+In the annual report of the cluster, several world-leading companies in their fields are mentioned (BMC, 2018), such as Havyard Design, Marine Teknikk, Skipsteknisk, and Ulstein Design.
+These are designers of some of the most advanced offshore vessels in the world, operating in most challenging oceanic environments.

-Shipping companies, such as Bourbon, Island, Havila and Olympic, with their modern, advanced and world-leading equipment serve offshore fields across the globe.
-The majority of the ships are designed and produced by local shipyards belonging to the maritime cluster, like Kleven, Ulstein, Vard and Havyard.
-The yards use equipment, e.g. motors, propulsion, winches and dynamic positioning, produced locally by Rolls-Royce Marine, IP Huse and Brunvoll, also belonging to the cluster.
+Shipping companies, such as Bourbon, Island, Havila, and Olympic, with their modern, advanced, and world-leading equipment, serve offshore fields across the globe.
+The majority of the ships are designed and produced by local shipyards belonging to the maritime cluster, like Havyard, Kleven, Ulstein, and Vard.
+The yards use equipment, e.g. motors, propulsion, winches, and dynamic positioning, produced locally by companies like Brunvoll, IP Huse, and Rolls-Royce Marine, also belonging to the cluster.

-In addition to the core participants of the cluster, some sectors are important in its framework, such as financial institutions, providing necessary liquidity, research and education, helping strengthening the innovation speed and level of the cluster and educating skilled labour force for it.
+In addition to core participants of the cluster, some sectors are important in its framework, such as financial institutions, providing necessary liquidity, research, and education, helping to strengthen the innovation speed and level of the cluster and educating the skilled labor force for it.

-Also, government policy both on regional and national level give important political and bureaucratic frameworks for the cluster, when different kinds of associations connected to the activities of the cluster both give support and limitations to its development.
-The business environment in general is important for a cluster.
-A well-developed business environment may give synergy effects through technological development, skilled labour force and access to capital.
+Also, government policy both on regional and national level gives important political and bureaucratic frameworks for the cluster, when different kinds of associations connected to the activities of the cluster both give support and limitations to its development.
+The business environment, in general, is important for a cluster.
+A well-developed business environment may give synergy effects through technological development, skilled labor force and access to capital.